rdkit/mongo-rdkit/README.md

 # mongo-rdkit
-GSoC 2020 project to integration the RDKit and MongoDb
+GSoC 2020 project to integrate the RDKit and MongoDb